stahlkopf/mawto-rethink-api/README.md

 Change config.json as appropriate for your rethinkdb.

+Install package dependencies:

 $> npm install

-If the db is new and needs initialization (create db and tables)
+If the db is new and needs initialization:

-$> node index.js
+$> node initdb.js

 Stat the node server: